-We anticipate that our marketing expense and subscriber acquisition cost will continue to increase for the remainder of 2005.
-The highly competitive landscape, including the continued promotion by Blockbuster of its online service, the potential entry of others into the online subscription rental business, could adversely impact our marketing expenditures as we seek to maintain and increase our market leadership.
+We anticipate that our marketing expense will continue to increase for the remainder of 2005.
+Management plans to operate its marketing programs within the context of overall Company expense goals, which may cause subscriber acquisition cost to fluctuate based on the effectiveness of such marketing programs.
+In previous quarters, management had operated using a subscriber acquisition cost range and consequently total marketing expenses fluctuated based on gross subscriber additions.
+The competitive landscape, including the continued offering by Blockbuster of its online service, the potential entry of others into the online subscription rental business, could adversely impact our marketing expenditures as we seek to maintain and increase our market leadership.